 The point is that by this stage of your addiction treatment, you’ll be solid enough in your foundation of recovery to handle some more personal freedoms and responsibilities without succumbing to relapse.

 During your participation in this aspect of treatment, you’ll still have access to intensive therapy sessions and clinical support, as well as be subjected to drug testing in order to keep you accountable to your program and recovery.
 This helps slowly acclimate you back into the community at large without overwhelming you with too many personal freedoms and limited therapeutic support.

 The last part of the full continuum of care is the outpatient stage.
 Much like IOP, outpatient requires patients to seek alternative housing and provides only part time clinical hours, but on an even less frequent basis than IOP.
 In fact, most outpatient programs allow call for about one hour per week of therapy!

 The idea is to just provide limited clinical support and intervention at this stage.
-It is the hope that you can remain more self sufficient and dependable in your recovery and only need minor support and therapeutic assistance.
+It is hoped that you can remain more self-sufficient and dependable in your recovery and only need minor support and therapeutic assistance.
 You’ll still be required to submit drug tests, so the outpatient stage is effective in helping keep recovering addicts on track and accountable, even with limited clinical hours.